chakri68/life-sim/README.md

 ## Heads-up: shared links + Manual mode

 A Manual-mode universe carries its JS in the link, and that code runs in your browser.
-So a shared Manual link **won't auto-run** — it loads the code into the editor and waits for you to read it and hit **Apply**.
+So a shared Manual link **won't auto-run** — it drops the code into the editor and waits for you to read it and hit **Apply**.
 Presets you load yourself are trusted and run immediately.